-If you’re on the waitlist for law school and want to learn more about how to write a letter of continued interest to get off it, read on to find out more!
+If you’re hoping to get off the waitlist and want to learn more about how to write a letter of continued interest for law school to do so, read on to find out more!

 Putting time and effort into applying to your dream law school and getting waitlisted can be disheartening.
 Luckily, there are ways to increase your chances of getting off the waitlist and into your dream law program.
-One effective way is writing a letter of continued interest for law school (LOCI)!
+One effective way is writing a letter of continued interest (LOCI)!

-By the time you have to write a letter of continued interest, you would’ve already written your personal statement and any other supplementary essays required by your selected law schools.
+By the time you have to write a college waitlist letter, you would’ve already written your personal statement and any other supplementary essays required by your selected law schools.
 Much like these other essays, your letter of continued interest can help you stand out as an applicant and humanize your application.

 Some accomplishments might include: